CuratorCat/pcc-archive.org/wiki/club/index.md

 ### Cats

-**[Purrnelope's Cats](../collections/cats/index.md) is PCC's 1st collection** with 10k unique Cat NFTs that grand the membership to the Country Club.
+**[Purrnelope's Cats](../collections/cats/index.md) is the 1st collection in PCC Universe** with 10k unique Cat NFTs that grand the membership to the Country Club.
 Cats are Tier 1 NFTs.

 Cats mint started on 2021-07-17.
 After Carlini revealed himself behind the PCC project, the cats minted out on 2021-08-12.